rivue/Gamified-Study-Tool/README.md

             - why is public generating a code on library creation?
             - current streak in lesson complete displays current streak not current streak + 1 (maybe just refetch it?)
             - improve question generation eventually, like make all answers similar length, use similar answer choices, utilize SAT / ACT / MCAT style questions, maybe tailor the answer style for each course, like MCAT = premed, SAT / ACT = SAT / ACT prep, college style = college final exam style / quiz, etc...
+            - when creating library for first time, maybe move join_library call to right below or IN save_library_room_states so theres no duplicate call to add users to library room states - might have to move db.session.commit logic though

         hard probably (goal: 2 high level bullet points / wk):
         - ⭐️ remove alert message in library creator (not hard but have to remember)